robincornett/display-featured-image-genesis/README.md

 * Built by [Robin Cornett](http://robincornett.com/)

 ## Changelog

+### x.y.z
+* added featured images to taxonomies!
+* added new setting to not move post titles to overlay Featured Image

 ### 1.5.0 - 2014-12-13
 * added new setting to include Featured Image in RSS feeds